Katakrima

 Thy mind is the strongest will.

-Yet, thou mind is fragile.
+Yet, thy mind is fragile.

-A maggot bides where it belongs,
+A maggot bides where it belongs.

-and thy lack the will for wings,
+Thou lackest the will for wings,

 Thy rot is the common lot of men